algolia/api-clients-automation/website/docs/setupRepository.md

+---
+title: How to setup the repository
+---

 # api-clients-automation

 **Make sure to have Docker installed so you don't have to install the tooling for every API clients.**